 Hello and thanks for reading the first Nettl Plymouth Blog.
-I am Darren, one of the designers here at Nettl and when I’m not helping Aaron with a branding job or setting up some files for print, I sometimes put my creativity into animated videos for Nettl – you can view one here we did here for our customer Wonder Nights.
+I am Darren, one of the designers here at Nettl and when I’m not helping Aaron with a branding job or setting up some files for print, I sometimes put my creativity into animated videos for Nettl – you can view one here and one we did here for our customer Wonder Nights.
 So, putting some of what I know down on paper, here are 8 ways video and animations can help your business;

 - Constantly is growing

 - Increases traffic to site and massively improves

 - Proven to return an investment

 - Breathes Life into your social media profile

 - It’s flexible and works across devices